RSCC Policies & Guidelines

 - Attempted or actual kissing or fondling

-- Sexual violence; including rape, sexual assault, sexual battery and sexual coercion
+- Sexual violence; including rape, sexual assault, sexual battery, dating violence, domestic violence, and sexual coercion

 - Consensual Relationships

-Intimate relationships between supervisors and their subordinates and between faculty members and students are strongly discouraged due to the inherent inequality of power in such situations.
+- Intimate, romantic, and dating relationships between supervisors and their subordinates and between faculty members and students are strongly discouraged due to the inherent inequality of power in such situations and for other reasons.

-- These relationships could lead to undue favoritism or the perception of undue favoritism, abuse of power, compromised judgment or impaired objectivity.
+- These relationships can lead to undue favoritism or the perception of undue favoritism, abuse of power, compromised judgment or impaired objectivity.

-- Engaging in a consensual relationship with a student over whom the faculty member has either grading, supervisory, or other evaluative authority constitutes a conflict of interest.
+- Engaging in a consensual relationship with a student over whom the faculty member has either grading, supervisory, or other authority is prohibited.

-- The faculty member must take steps to remove the conflict by assigning a different supervisor to the student; resigning from the student’s academic committees; or by terminating the relationship at least while the student is in his/her class.
+- The faculty member must take steps to remove the conflict by assigning a different supervisor to the student; resigning from the student’s academic committees or by terminating the personal relationship at least while the student is in their class.

-- The following procedures are intended to protect the rights of the aggrieved party (hereinafter, "the Complainant") as well as the party against whom a complaint of discrimination or harassment is lodged (hereinafter "the Respondent"), as required by state and federal laws.
-Each complaint will be properly and promptly investigated and, when warranted, appropriate disciplinary action taken against the Respondent.
+- The following procedures are intended to protect the rights of the person who is alleged to be the victim of conduct that could violate this policy ("the Complainant") as well as the person who has been alleged to be a perpetrator of conduct that could violate this policy ("the Respondent"), as required by state and federal laws.
+Each complaint will be properly and promptly investigated absent unusual circumstances, such as the inability to conduct an investigation.
+When warranted, appropriate corrective and/or disciplinary action will be taken.

-- The Office of General Counsel shall always be consulted by the institution prior to investigation.
-Hereinafter, references to "Legal Counsel" shall mean the Office of General Counsel.
+- The Office of General Counsel shall be consulted prior to an investigation.

-- Each employee, applicant for employment and student shall be notified of the name, office and telephone number of the designated EEO/AA, Student Affairs, Title VI or Title IX officer(s) responsible for assuring compliance with this Policy, Tennessee Board of Regents’ policy and federal law.
+- Each employee, applicant for employment and student shall be notified of the name of responsible administrators for assuring compliance with this policy and federal law.

 - Filing Complaints